vadniks/ExchatgeServer/Readme.md

 Connection between user and server is end-to-end encrypted and client can verify server's identity via digital signature.

+## `TODO`
+* Add messages queues for users to store messages in them while users are offline to allow them fetch messages later

 ## Dependencies

 Server is written entirely in Go.